-My Vienna Story
+My Vienna Story – Traffic Lights & Smelly Socks

 I had such an amazing time in Budapest, I didn’t think that Vienna was going to be able to match it.
 Whilst I was on the bus crossing the border from Hungary into Austria, I was preparing myself to be disappointed.

-After getting off the coach, I was a slightly discombobulated and felt as though I was still in Hungary.
+After getting off the coach, I was slightly discombobulated and felt as though I was still in Hungary.

 In the UK, if you want to go to a different country, you usually have to fly (Wales and Scotland don’t count because we’re all in the same boat and part of the same nation).
-Therefore, when I got off the coach, I didn’t feel as though I had travelled to a whole new country.
+Therefore, when I got off the coach, I didn’t feel as though I had traveled to a whole new country.
 A country that uses a different currency, speaks a different language and is a lot more expensive compared to the one that I had previously been in.

 My new home